Daylight saving time in the United States: 2015–2024: Proposals for the introduction of year-round DST

 In 2019, the Washington State Legislature passed Substitute House Bill 1196, which would establish year-round observation of daylight saving time contingent on the United States Congress amending federal law to authorize states to observe daylight saving time year-round.
-The bill passed, and was followed by proposed 2021 ballot initiative 1803, "Abolish Daylight Savings Time in Washington state" to petition the U.S. Congress to authorize the change.
+The bill passed, and was followed by proposed 2021 ballot initiative 1803, "Abolish Daylight Savings Time in Washington state" to petition the US Congress to authorize the change.
 Tennessee and Oregon also passed bills in 2019 for year-round DST, and legislative houses in Alabama and Arkansas also approved resolutions in favor.
-Georgia Governor Brian P. Kemp signed Senate Bill 100 providing for year-round Daylight Saving time when the United States Congress amends 15 U.S.C.
-Section 260a to authorize states to observe Daylight Saving time year round.
+Oregon never adopted the measure, and a subsequent effort in 2024 also failed.
+Georgia Governor Brian P. Kemp signed Senate Bill 100 providing for year-round daylight saving time when the United States Congress amends 15 U.S.C.
+Section 260a to authorize states to observe daylight saving time year-round.

-On March 15, 2022, the US Senate unanimously passed the Sunshine Protection Act.
-This change would have meant that Daylight Savings Time zones would no longer return to standard time and remain on DST year round.
+On March 15, 2022, the US Senate passed the Sunshine Protection Act by unanimous consent.
+This change would have meant that daylight saving time zones would no longer return to standard time and remain on DST year-round.
 It would have started November 5, 2023.
-However it was not passed by the House of Representatives.
+However, it was not passed by the House of Representatives.
 The American Academy of Sleep Medicine has opposed the Sunshine Protection Act and called instead for permanent standard time, a position supported by the American College of Chest Physicians and the World Sleep Society, among others.
 On January 3, 2023, the 117th Congress ended without the House voting on the Sunshine Protection Act.
-Only 21% of Americans prefer changing clocks twice per year, 17% are undecided, and of the remainder 50% would like to make Daylight Savings time permanent with just 31% of the remainder that prefer permanent standard time.
+The American public is split on the subject: only 21% of Americans prefer changing clocks twice per year, 62% prefer to keep the time the same, while 17% are undecided.
+Of the 62% that would prefer to see the changing of the clocks eliminated, 50% favor permanent daylight saving time and 31% support permanent standard time.